 This study will help farmers to improve the quality of their feed, and ultimately improve the growth and feed efficiency of their herd

-A record cohort of WIT researchers succeeded in securing funding under the Government of Ireland Postgraduate Scholarship Programme this year, which will see a total of €28m in funding for new research projects including 254 postgraduate scholarships and 76 postdoctoral fellowships.
+A record cohort of SETU researchers succeeded in securing funding under the Government of Ireland Postgraduate Scholarship Programme this year, which will see a total of €28m in funding for new research projects including 254 postgraduate scholarships and 76 postdoctoral fellowships.

 EIRC and Teagasc

 James is conducting a PhD by research on the microbial quality of liquid feed for pigs and how strategies to optimise feed microbial quality might impact the pig gut microbiome.
 This project is a collaboration between the Eco-Innovation Research Centre (EIRC) within WIT’s Department of Science, The Pig Development Department in Teagasc Moorepark, and the Animal Bioscience Research Centre in Teagasc Grange.